 Hominids were the early proto-humans who really began to master the use of their hands and fingers.
 For instance, they were known for sharpening objects with silicon rocks.

-But not only did these early humans start manipulating tools, they were able to control fire.
+But not only did these early humans start manipulating tools, but they were also able to control fire.
 In the stone age, early humans cooked their food.
 This gave them more calories and the chance to develop larger brains.

 Lastly, early humans learned to make more complex sounds and share information in groups.
-Because of this cooperation, it helped them bond, form cultural groups and build like-minded communities.
+Because of this cooperation, it helped them bond, form cultural groups, and build like-minded communities.
 At 7.6 billion people, the human footprint has left a profound impact on the planet.

 5. Modern humans dominate the land